myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.0.md

 #### Host header

-The tenant will be inferred based on the host header sent by the browser, this is perfect if all your tenants have different domains e.g. `https://host1.example.com`, `https://host2.example.com` or `https://host3.com` if you are supporting custom domains.
+The tenant will be inferred based on the host header sent by the browser, this is perfect if all your tenants have different domains e.g. `https://host1.example.com, https://host2.example.com, https://host3.com` if you are supporting custom domains.

-E.g. if the host header was `https://host1.example.com` we would load the `Tenant` with the `Identifier` holding the value `host1.example.com`.
+E.g. if the host header was `https://host1.example.com` we would load the **Tenant** with the **Identifier** holding the value **host1.example.com**.

 #### Request Path